 My first 7 years teaching were spent on the Moray Firth where I built our first boat, a small sailing cruiser, in the back garden and wonderful daughter Helen was born.
 Outdoor activities were part of the job as well as teaching maths, physics , engineering science and seamanship and navigation.
 We then moved back to Annan for family reasons and I settled on teaching maths.
 The first signs of a prostate problem began over 20 years ago when a slightly enlarged prostate started an annual monitoring of my psa level.
 A spike about 18 months ago leading to an mri scan followed by a targeted biopsy revealed an early stage prostate cancer.

 If you take these precautions then prostate cancer should cease to be a cause of undue concern.
-I now look forward to many years with my family including 7 lovely grandchildren and adding many more years to the 50 years of marriage I have already enjoyed.
+I now look forward to many years with my family including 7 lovely grandchildren and adding many more years of marriage to the one’s I have already enjoyed.